 Giving kids a vocabulary rich in emotion words is one of the best things you can do as a parent.
 This is particularly true if you are parenting kids who have experienced trauma, have anxiety or are on the autism spectrum.
 This Feelings Jenga Game is perfect for helping kids talk about their emotions and experiences, building their vocabulary of emotion words and improve their communication skills.

 I love finding ways to make teaching feelings fun.
 Presenting a therapeutic activity as a game is a great way to help your child feel relaxed.
 Being relaxed is an important element to learning.

 It means your child can access all of their brain instead of being in their “lizard brain” which happens when they are feeling under stress or for any other reason are in fight, flight or freeze mode.

-One of my daughters played a version of this Jenga game in therapy and as soon as she told me about it, I knew we could easily make our own Jenga game to play at home too.
+One of my daughters played a version of this Jenga game in therapy.
+I knew we could easily make our own Jenga game to play at home too.
 We have since invented different versions of it.

 To create this Feelings Jenga Game, you will need a Jenga game.
 You can use a permanent marker to write feeling words on the side of the wood blocks in the game or I have created printable feeling words that can be cut out and attached to the Jenga blocks with double-sided tape or glue.